Acacia enervia: Description

 Acacia enervia is a dense, rounded or conical shrub with the narrower end towards the base, rarely a small tree, that typically grows to a height of 0.6–4 m.
 Its branchlets are slightly angular, glabrous or with soft hairs pressed against the surface.
 Its phyllodes are inclined to erect, flat and linear to narrowly lance-shaped with the narrower end towards the base, or more or less terete, 20–856 mm long and 0.8–6 mm wide.
 The flowers are borne in up to three spherical heads in leaf axils on peduncles 2–9 mm long.
 Each head is 3–5 mm in diameter with 18 to 33 golden yellow flowers.
 Flowering time depends on subspecies, and the pods are linear, straight or slightly curved, up to 85 mm long, 2.0–2.5 mm long, thinly leathery, glabrous and more or less constricted between the seeds.
 The seeds are narrowly elliptic to oblong, 3–4 mm long and black with a white aril on the end.

 Taxonomy

-Acacia enervia was first formally described in 1927 by Maiden & Blakely in the Journal of the Royal Society of Western Australia from a specimen collected by Max Koch on Hines Hill in 1923.
+Acacia enervia was first formally described in 1927 by Joseph Maiden and William Blakely in the Journal of the Royal Society of Western Australia from a specimen collected by Max Koch on Hines Hill in 1923.

 This species of wattle is most closely related to A. lineolata and A. inceana that belong to the Acacia enervia group of wattles.

 In 1995, Richard Sumner Cowan and Bruce Maslin described two subspecies of A. enervia in the journal Nuytsia, and the names are accepted by the Australian Plant Census: